-Did you know that you can also view this data on AgoraPulse?
-Of course you do!
+Did you know that you can also view Facebook negative feedback data on AgoraPulse?
 It’s also much, much easier to digest.

-Simply go into Statistics and select Posts, then Feedback from the second dropdown.
+Simply go into Statistics and select Posts, Feedback.

-You’ll need to click twice to sort a column by most negative feedback.
+Click any column twice to sort by most negative feedback.

 How Much Negative Feedback is Too Much?

 I’d like to provide a black and white benchmark here, but I can’t.
 The truth is that no matter how great your content, the amount of negative feedback you receive will depend on many factors.